apache/predictionio/docs/manual/source/datacollection/analytics-tableau.html.md

 Parquet](http://parquet.incubator.apache.org/), a columnar storage format that allows you to query quickly.

-INFO: The following instructions assumes the availability of the `pio export` command, which is available since PredictionIO 0.8.7-SNAPSHOT and can be accessed if you build your own binaries from the latest source code.

 Let's export the data we imported in [Recommendation Engine Template Quick Start](/templates/recommendation/quickstart/#import-sample-data), and assume the App ID is 1.